chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 Testing your Project
 ====================

 Testing a Mason project is easy!
-Start by adding test files to the /test directory and specifing them in your Mason.toml as follows:
+Start by adding test files to the ``test/`` directory and specifying them in your Mason.toml as follows:

 .. code-block:: text